archiver-appliance/epicsarchiverap/README.md

 gradle
 ```

 The resulting distribution can then be found in the `build/distributions` folder.
+To build for a sitespecific customised
+version, set the environment variable ARCHAPPL_SITEID to a folder name in `src/sitespecific`.
+There is an example
+custom build in `src/sitespecific/slacdev`.

 ### Formatting

 This project uses [spotless](https://github.com/diffplug/spotless) to aim towards a standardised formatting.